Why Do I Feel So Alone Even Though I Have Friends?

 Lack of personal identity is often behind ongoing loneliness.
 If we can’t pinpoint who we are, then we are left constantly feeling misunderstood.
 How can others connect to us if we are always shifting our self presentation and leaving them confused?

-This can happen if we spent a childhood pleasing a parent so much our true self never had a chance to develop, or if a childhood trauma meant we developed a fake self to hide our emotional pain.
+This can happen if we spent a childhood pleasing a parent so much our true self never had a chance to develop.
+Or if a childhood trauma meant we developed a fake self to hide our emotional pain.

 4. Deep down you don’t trust anyone.